-Computer-generated ape faces replaced rubber-latex masks, and Andy Serkis had a starring performance as lead chimpanzee Caesar - seen with motion-capture technology.
+Computer-generated ape faces replaced rubber-latex masks, and Andy Serkis had a starring performance as lead chimpanzee Caesar - the orphaned offspring of a lab chimp - seen with motion-capture technology.

 With a production budget of $93 million, and box-office gross receipts of $176.7 million (domestic) and $481.2 million (worldwide).